tsawyer/namecheap_mikrotik_ddns/README.md

 :log info "DNS Successfully Updated"%
 ```

-MilroTik scripts are created on you local work station and sftp to you router.
+MilroTik scripts are created on your local work station and sftp to the router.
 * https://youtu.be/QdKLe1TBZPU